 More highlights about it…

-Record sound.
-The clicking of microphone icon enables you to record the system sound therefore making your video more vivid and attracting.
+- Record sound.
+Enables you to record the system sound, therefore, making your video more vivid and attracting.

 Download Count It [Mac] and install it on your PC.